-- 14. The Environmental Management Programme (EMPr) for the facility submitted as part of the final EIAR dated March 2024 (26 Appendix H) including appendices, such as Appendix B- Alien Invasive and Open Space Management Plan, Appendix C- Revegetation and Rehabilitation Management Plan, and Appendix D Search and Rescue Management Plan is approved and must be implemented and adhered to. - 15.
-The Generic Environmental Management Programme (GEMPr) for the substation, submitted as part of the final EIAR dated March dated 2024 (Appendix A), is approved and must be implemented and adhered to. - 16.
-The EMPr for the PV facility and the generic EMPr for the substation must be implemented and strictly enforced during all phases of the project.
-They shall be seen as dynamic documents and shall be included in all contract documentation for all phases of the development.

-- 17. Changes to the approved EMPr must be submitted in accordance with the EIA Regulations applicable at the time. - 18.
+- Space Management Plan, Appendix C- Revegetation and Rehabilitation Management Plan, and Appendix D Search and Rescue Management Plan is approved and must be implemented and strictly adhered to. - 15.
+The Optimised Layout Map (26 WTGs) for Gorachouqua II, as indicated on 27 Appendix I of the final EIAR dated March 2024 is approved and it must be implemented throughout the project life span. - 16.
+The Generic Environmental Management Programme (GEMPr) for the substation, submitted as part of the final EIAR dated March dated 2024 (Appendix A), is approved and must be implemented and adhered to. - The generic EMPr for the substation must be implemented and strictly enforced during all phases of the project.
+They shall be seen as dynamic documents and shall be included in all contract documentation for all phases of the development. - 18.
+Changes to the approved EMPr must be submitted in accordance with the EIA Regulations applicable at the time. - 19.
 The Department reserves the right to amend the approved EMPr should any impacts that were not anticipated or covered in the EIAR be discovered.